 Although purely literal, these are some of the characteristics that I have always associated with Hachimichi; to bring forth the future by being loyal to innovation while forming sweet relationships with all the stakeholders.
 But interestingly, every now and then, somebody quips in an entirely new perspective to our name.
 One perception: number 8 resembling a tilted infinity and so, that must mean that Hachimichi is an abode of infinite possibilities.
 Yet another perspective is that Hachimichi means 8 paths to success.

-Some questions are just really difficult to answer.
+Some questions are just difficult to answer.
 Why do we discuss and debate topics like the meaning of our name?
 Why do we keep refining our methods and ways?

-So, why would You want to invest your time, energy, and money into Hachimichi?
+Why are we investing our time, energy, and money into Hachimichi?
 Why?

-1. A physiological desire
+A Physiological desire

 Hachimichi’s business satisfies a physiological need and not one of self-actualization.